pesalerno/Genomics-Intro-workshop/README.md

 	cd Genomics-Bioinformatics-2015  ###try the tab completion trick for this command

-Second, clone my git repository for the course, so that you'll have all the material you need.
-Even though you can do this easily on the web and without an account, let's try doing it on terminal!
+#####1.2.
+Git-ing started (yep, I'm hilarious)

+Git is an excellent free online resource that acts like a repository for yourself and for sharing with collaborators.
+You can pay and make private repositories, but the whole idea is open source coding and sharing.
 Github is like the GenBank of coding.... let's give it a try, since it's really good practice to share code, to collaborate efficiently through version control software, and to start on this as early as possible!!
 (I certainly started too late).

+Start by cloning my git repository for the course, so that you'll have all the material you need.
+Even though you can do this easily on the web and without an account, let's try doing it on terminal!

 1.Create a git account online [here](https://github.com/join), choosing the free plan and open repositories.